 There is a real lack of knowledge about Lyme disease in the UK.
 Essentially, if you catch it early then a short course of antibiotics is enough.
 However, if missed at this stage, as in my case, the illness can progress and become far more complex.
 Currently there is no knowledge on how to fully treat the condition, having late-stage Lyme can put you in a medical grey area.
 My doctors are unsure how they can help me and there are no Lyme specialists in the NHS.

 My condition is complex.
 I need to see a Lyme specialist who knows how to treat and manage my condition.
 I have lost years of my life and refuse to lose any more.
 There is a specialist clinic in Washington DC that I am aiming to receive treatment from.
+My story

 In my first year of university I was experiencing exhaustion, migraines, shakiness and nausea.
 I carried on as well as I could, until my thyroid was affected, and I was diagnosed with Hashimotos disease and hypothyroidism.
 In my second year my body simply crashed; my immune system broke down and a test revealed chronic immunosuppression.
 I developed chronic pain, tremors, muscle spasms, double vision and heart palpitations.
 I was housebound and then bedbound.
 Doctors labelled this as M.E and Fibromyalgia.
 The simplest of tasks became insurmountable; showering, cooking, reading.
 Somehow, I still completed my second-year studies.